rudolf61/HttpServerLoom/README.md

 HttpServer is very simple.
 I made it a little bit easier to turn it into a real server, adding a router and dividing the HttpServer into the server itself and the context that is created from the server, very much like most servlet engines.

-I was hoping to get this server to work neatly with project Loom.
-I know that there are serious problems with TOMCAT where they tried to do something similar.
+I was hoping to get this server to work neatly with project Loom, but it seems not to be trivial.
-Synchronizing a virtual thread seems to be an issue.

-This version is far from perfect ans should be considered an alpha version.
+Please note: this is just a try-out, a play-ground.
+It would be nice if Oracle would make the embedded HttpServer suitable for virtual threads.